phaseportrait/phaseportrait/README.md

 Examples using the *slider* feature from *PhasePortrait2D* class.

 - ### [TrajectoryExamples.py](examples/TrajectoryExamples.py):
-Contains examples of 3D trajectories with and without sliders.
+Contains examples of 2D and 3D trajectories with and without sliders.

 # Instructions
 Using *phaseportrait* is easy, it has to be firstly imported, which can be done this way: